Burma Cultural Holiday

 - Camera fees and other expenses not mentioned in itinerary

 Picked up at Mandalay airport by our guide and transfer to the hotel for check-in.
-After refreshment, we will meet in the lobby and start evening exploration to go around Mandalay Hill, famous cultural Heritage site of Mandalay including the Kuthodaw Pagoda (the world’s most significant book, UNESCO cultural heritage site) and then go up to the hilltop (790 feet) to overlooks the entire city of Mandalay and feel the sunset.
+After refreshment, meet in the lobby and start evening exploration to go around Mandalay Hill, famous cultural Heritage site of Mandalay including the Kuthodaw Pagoda (world’s most significant book, UNESCO cultural heritage site), and then go up to the hilltop (790 feet) to overlooks the entire city of Mandalay and feel the sunset.
 It is where visitors can see the ancient square of Mandalay’s Royal Palace, the many pagodas sprinkling the area, and more.
-Then continue for your dinner and we, MUL will serve for dinner tonight at restaurant.

 Mandalay City (B, L)

-From the hotel, we transfer you to the jetty then take a boat down to Mingun village, another bank of the Irrawaddy river.
+From the hotel, we transfer you to the jetty then take a boat down to Mingun village, another bank of the Irrawaddy River.
 Many will opt to head for the Mingun pier, and there you can view the Mingun Pahtodawgyi, an enormous stupa which would have been the biggest in the world if it was completed.
-The world’s most massive and largest ringing bell which is believed to weigh some 200,000 pounds and the white Hsinphymae Pagoda with its most notable architecture and attractions are the unique experiences of various pagodas and historical relics near Mandalay.
+The world’s most massive and largest ringing bell, which is believed to weigh some 200,000 pounds and the white Hsinphymae Pagoda with its most notable architecture and attractions, is the unique experiences of various pagodas and historical relics near Mandalay.

 Ava-Sagaing-Amarapura (B, L)

-Bagan, thousands of temples on the plains of ancient capital and it is one of Asia’s most stunning archaeological sites.
-Explore the most beautiful and historically significant temples with your tour guide who will give you detailed insights and take you to the lesser-known areas.
+Bagan, thousands of temples on the plains of the ancient capital, and it is one of Asia’s most stunning archaeological sites.
+Explore the most beautiful and historically significant temples with your tour guide, who will give you detailed insights and take you to the lesser-known areas.
 Visit a traditional lacquer ware factory and have the chance to buy unique, finely-crafted, locally produced products.
-Enjoy a fantastic sunset on the boat in the Irrawaddy river with the guide, and you will have pleasure time during the eventful evening.
-Then continue for your dinner and we, MUL will serve for dinner tonight at restaurant.
+Enjoy a fantastic sunset on the Boat in the Irrawaddy river with the guide, and you will have a pleasant time during the eventful evening.

 Enjoy a free day and continue your exploration of this gorgeous area with the typical e-bike or take some time to relax on your way.
-We recommend you to enjoy dinner this evening at hotel’s dinner place where they used to set the Shore of Irrawaddy River.
+End your last day in Bagan is to stay at your hotel’s dinner place where they used to set the shore of the Irrawaddy River.

-After breakfast, we transfer to the airport for a short flight to Heho, pick up by our tour guide and transfer to Pindaya, a peaceful lakeside town in the Shan hills.
-Along the way, you can see rice fields and agricultural farms as far as the eye can see.
+After breakfast, continue your trip to Shan state with the Private car , pick up by the dirver without tour guide.
+The car will stopover in some touristic spots including Kalaw and some hillside green fields of local villages.
+Then to Pindaya, a peaceful lakeside town in the Shan hills.
+Along the way, visit the Pa-O and Danu tribal villages of Pwehla, as well as rolling fields of dry cultivated mountain rice and potato as far as the eye can see.
 Visit Pindaya caves where more than 8000 Buddha images exist.
 Pilgrims flock to the caves and install new Buddha images within this complex of tunnels and chambers.
-Then head to Nyaung Shwe and continue to wine garden at TaungGyi for your evening pleasure.
-Your accommodation is in a unique stilt hotel of Inle Lake, near Nam Pan village.
+Then head to Nyaung Shwe and continue Nam Pan village for your accommodation, where is in a unique stilt hotel of Inle Lake.